Ethos of the School

 Lindsay Road National School is a community where all pupils are equally valued and respected – irrespective of sex, social background, family circumstance, educational achievement, physical characteristics or intellectual functioning.

-Pupils experience a sense of caring and belonging, they are treated fairly and their spiritual, moral and religious development is encouraged as is their intellectual, social and academic achievement. where moral values such as honesty, truthfulness, justice, fairness, sensitivity to others, and civic responsibility are nurtured and protected.
+Pupils experience a sense of caring and belonging, they are treated fairly and their spiritual, moral and religious development is encouraged as is their intellectual, social and academic achievement.
+Moral values such as honesty, truthfulness, justice, fairness, sensitivity to others, and civic responsibility are nurtured and protected.
 The justification for these qualities is based on Biblical teaching and interpreted by the Church.

-The Presbyterian Church in Ireland National School is a part of the local community and has strong links with the founding congregations.
+Lindsay Road N.S. is a part of the local community and has strong links with the founding congregations.
 This, for example, is shown by the fact that Presbyterians form the (Patron) Committee and form a significant part of the Board of Management.

 The work of the school is conducted in an atmosphere of tolerance and respect for religious differences.
 The admission policy of the school often allows those of other faiths or none to become pupils.

 Religious education occupies a central position in the school curriculum and is regarded as a core subject; generally speaking all pupils in the school attend classes in Religious Education.
 The teaching of religious doctrine is restricted to specific times in the school timetable.

 The Presbyterian Church in Ireland is one where the traditions and teaching of that Church inform the position taken in regard to moral issues which arise in the teaching of secular subjects.